 Active tenancy management can further increase occupancy rates.

 Long-term development strategies, such as mergers and acquisitions, can further drive potential returns.

-REITs distribute stable dividends to investors from rental income, while real estate stocks further offer capital appreciation potential during different market and industry cycles.
+Most of the REITs distribute stable dividends to investors from rental income, while real estate stocks further offer capital appreciation potential during different market and industry cycles.

 For illustrative purpose only; and does not represent actual investment.